polyfea/service-worker/README.md

 </body>
 ```

-**Important: sw.mjs must be served on the path that defines is scope, which typically means the base url.
+**Important: sw.mjs must be served on the path that defines its scope, which typically means the base url.
 In the example above it shall be served from the path `/pwa-scope/sw.mjs`**

-The precaching and runtime caching strategies are loaded and regularly reconciled from the `./polyfea-caching.json` configuration object which implements [Caching](./doc/interfaces/Caching.md).
+The precaching and runtime caching strategies are loaded and regularly reconciled from the `./polyfea-caching.json` configuration object which implements [Caching](./docs/interfaces/Caching.md).
 The actual patch to the configuration file and reconcilation period may be defined by metatags as depicted in the example above.

 Example of the configuration file: